 There are some drawbacks to the remaster’s approach to lighting.
 The fashionable light shaft effect is missing for several scenes during Arkham City and while still used around objects obscuring the moon, it’s massively dialled back in those cases.
 Everything is in clear view, and therefore the same goes for interior shots with attention on a foreground character; PS4 and Xbox One versions skip this effect.

-The range of graphical changes is considerable.
+The range of graphical changes is considerable in batman return to arkham.
 Some are a marked improvement in bringing out the original’s details, others a step back – while there are a number of points that lay somewhere in-between.
 The core gameplay and physics are an equivalent as ever though, and with cloth physics on Batman’s cloak working to an equivalent logic it had before.
 We even see a transparent upgrade in effects quality for fire, where alpha is delivered at a far higher grade than the PC’s best settings.
 It is a chicken feed, and you’ll see everything around it animated as before, but with a sharper, higher grade alpha effect.

 Putting the PC aside for a flash, let’s specialise in the difference between PS4 and Xbox One.
 Native resolution may be a big detail that weighs heavily on how each version looks.
 A dynamic framebuffer is employed on both consoles, adjusting the pixel count supported on a scene-by-scene basis.
 Curiously, this is often handled by permanently fixing the vertical resolution to 1080 pixels on PS4 and Xbox One, while the horizontal axis scales up and down supported load.
 For PS4, this suggests we go between 1600×1080 at lowest to a full 1920×1080, but we also see numbers in between.
 However, Sony’s machine spends the lion’s share of its time at the upper end of the spectrum, producing clearer results even while within the more GPU intensive outdoors section of Arkham City.